Crysis is a versatile high-gain distortion pedal with sonic characteristics and touches the sensitivity of a high-quality 100-watt tube amplifier.

-The Crysis is a circuit inspired by the famous Suhr Riot, without being an exact replica, through the years they have been many different versions of the Riot and the riot Reloaded, most of them with small values changes on the components and in the clipping section.
-For this project, I’ve made a research on the most common versions of this pedal and many schematics provided by the DIY community in order to lay down an ultimate boutique version of it that captures the best essence of the original Suhr Riot.
+The Crysis is a circuit inspired by the famous Suhr Riot, without being an exact replica; through the years they have been many different versions of the Riot and the riot Reloaded, most of them with small values changes on the components and in the clipping section.
+For this project, I’ve researched the most common versions of this pedal and many schematics provided by the DIY community to lay down an ultimate boutique version of it that captures the best essence of the original Suhr Riot.

 The Crunch Box also has roots in some other famous pedals as the Marshall Blues Breaker and the Fulltone OCD.
 So we can proudly say that PCB Guitar Mania’s Crysis is the prodigal son of a long family of Marshall-like pedals, taking the best of each model through the years and refining it as one of the most lauded high-gain “stack of amps” pedal.